meettyj/Tobacco-on-Twitter/log.md

 # TODO

 Maybe we can compare our analysis with the survey report.
-- Summarize what questions do the current survey have.
 - Ask if we got 80k data in total, so we can determine the frequency of people drink in a month. (e.g. if the result of our survey is high, we can say the social media is a good resource to reveal people living state)
 - Pretrained classifier to classify the time from text and tweet?